Skip to nav Skip to content

 • Clean and disinfect hard surfaces and objects that may be contaminated with germs, including bathroom and kitchen counters and children’s toys.
 Clean by wiping them down with a household disinfectant.

 While these steps can help keep you and your family from getting sick, a yearly flu vaccine is the best protection against flu illness.
-Flu season usually starts in September and peaks from December to February.
-With the increased risk of COVID, it is crucial to have children 6 months and older vaccinated.
+While the flu vaccine does not eliminate the possibility of getting the flu, it dramatically lessens how severe the illness can be and significantly reduces hospitalizations.
+Flu season typically begins in September and peaks from December to February.

 If you think your child has the flu, call your pediatrician.
 Children with the flu, especially those with a chronic underlying condition like asthma, sometimes need prescription antiviral medications.